 Students participating in study-abroad programs sponsored by American universities not a part of the State University of New York system, as well as students studying for a time at a foreign university, should first obtain approval from their academic advising office.
-Upon completion of the semester abroad, the student should request that the institution send a transcript or official grade statement to the appropriate academic advising office at Binghamton University.
+Upon completion of the semester abroad, the student should request a transcript or official grade statement be sent to the appropriate academic advising office at Binghamton.

 Progress Toward Degree (DARS)

-All undergraduate students at the University are encouraged to print off a Progress Toward Degree report through the online Degree Audit Reporting System (DARS).
+All undergraduate students at the University are encouraged to request a Progress Toward Degree report through the online Degree Audit Reporting System (DARS).
 This report is available on the BUSI (Binghamton University Student Information) Web Center (busi.binghamton.edu).
-The report shows students what program requirements have been completed and what requirements must still be met before a degree can be conferred.
-If students have questions regarding the Progress Toward Degree report, they should consult with a professional adviser in their college or school, or with their departmental adviser for their major.
+The report shows students what program requirements have been completed and what requirements are remaining for their degrees.
+If students have questions regarding the Progress Toward Degree report, they should consult with a professional adviser in their college or school or with their major departmental adviser.

 Double Degree Program

 A student may earn two degrees in very different fields by completing a significant amount of work (typically 30 credits) beyond that required for one degree and satisfying requirements for both programs.
-Harpur College offers combined programs of study with the Decker School of Nursing, College of Community and Public Affairs, School of Management and certain programs in the Watson School.
+Harpur College offers combined programs of study with Decker School of Nursing, School of Education and Human Development, School of Management and certain programs in the Watson School.
 To learn more about requirements and application procedures, contact the academic advising office of the college or school in which you are enrolled.

-The Schedule of Classes, available online at busi.binghamton.edu, is the official list of courses offered for each semester.
-This schedule includes course meeting days and times, instructors, number of credits, General Education indicators, special notes, course descriptions and prerequisite/co-requisite listings.
+The Schedule of Classes, available online at busi.binghamton.edu, is the final list of courses for each semester.
+This schedule includes course meeting days and times, instructors, number of credits, General Education indicators, special notes, course descriptions and prerequisite/corequisite listings.

 Harpur College Numbering System